CarlosNunes1999/interview-test/README.md

 There are four tasks to complete.

 1. **Fix:**
 When pressing the Update button on the About page, to load the device's make and model, the app crashes.
-You need to debug and solve this issue.
+You need to debug and solve this issue.- **Completed**

 2. **Improve:**
 Make an improvement to any of the three existing features.
-This could be cleaning or optimising the code, or improving the user experience.
+This could be cleaning or optimising the code, or improving the user experience.- **Completed**

 3. **Implement:**
 Add a new feature to the app.
 Make sure you adhere to any third-party licences, and attribute any work that is not your own.
 It should not require any preparation from us to test it.
-We should be able to download and immediately run your app.
+We should be able to download and immediately run your app.- **Completed**

 4. **Advanced (optional):**
 By default, the Items feature does not persist changes between sessions.
 The `InterviewApp.Advanced` library provides an implementation of the data store that persists the items to the device using EF Core and a SQLite database.
 You can switch to use this advanced data store by defining the `ADVANCED` compilation symbol in the `InterviewApp` project settings.
 (Or you can uncomment the `DefineConstants` line when manually editing the `InterviewApp.csproj` file).
 When using this advanced data store, the app will log an error when opening the Items page and will crash when trying to add a new item.
-You need to debug and solve this issue.
+You need to debug and solve this issue.- **Completed**

 Please document your work and your thought-process, through commits, comments or just a log in a .txt file.